Eligibility

 NO – You may still be eligible even if you have not done a comprehensive building assessment.
 Congregations are not required to have developed a finalized repair plan, budget, timetable, or fundraising plan prior to acceptance into the program.
 However, we would encourage you to consider doing this type of planning work whether you apply for the National Fund or not.
 It will be a tremendous resource to you as you steward your historic house of worship.
 If you are accepted into the National Fund program, you will be expected to develop a comprehensive building repair plan with a qualified building professional or team of professionals, typically including an architect.
 There are several sources of grant funding that can help support the creation of a comprehensive building assessment, including National Trust Preservation Funds, grants from your State Historic Preservation Office, or a Certified Local Government.
 Please note that the congregation is not required to have developed a finalized repair plan, budget, timetable, or fundraising plan prior to acceptance into the program.

-Does your project address urgent repair needs, address building code issues, improve usability or ADA accessibility, or make vacant or underutilized space more functional or welcoming?
+Does your project address urgent repair needs, improve functionality or ADA accessibility, or make vacant or underutilized space usable for community outreach?

 YES – You may be eligible.
-We are looking for projects that have urgent repair needs related to structural components, walls, roof, and/or other elements of the building envelope that are integral to building preservation and longevity.
-Projects that improve functionality or improve accessibility of the property in accordance with the Americans with Disabilities Act (ADA) are also eligible, as well as renovation projects that make vacant or underused space usable for community outreach, but applicants should demonstrate that urgent repair needs to the building envelope have already been identified by a building condition assessment and addressed before proposing ADA or interior rehabilitation projects.
+The property must have urgent repair needs related to structural components, walls, roof, and/or other elements of the building envelope that are integral to a building’s preservation and longevity.
+Projects that improve functionality or improve accessibility of the property in accordance with the Americans with Disabilities Act (ADA) are also eligible, as well as renovation projects that make vacant or underused space usable for community outreach, but applicants should demonstrate that urgent repair needs to the building envelope have already been identified by a building conditions assessment and addressed before proposing ADA or interior rehabilitation projects.

 Will your project respect the property’s historic character and materials?